 Virtually all projects reported performance improvements, of course, and both core and peripheral projects did add new features in the last development cycle.
 There are also a slew of new projects under the “OpenStack Big Tent”, which makes it easier for projects related to the OpenStack ecosystem to become part of the “official” community.

 Overall, the OpenStack Mitaka release has three general themes: an improved user experience, better manageability, and scalability.
 (There’s also a focus on easing the way for developers, as well as “intent-based configuration”, involving easier configuration for various use-cases.)
-In all there are hundreds of new features and changes (you can listen to Mirantis’ What’s New in OpenStack Mitaka webinar to hear about 183 of them) but here are 53 that are of most interest to end users.
+In all there are hundreds of new features and changes, but here are 53 that are of most interest to end users.

 (Our sincere thanks to all the project PTLs who helped us to narrow things down.)